 Dubai is an absolutely stunning place and its rich culture is something to be greatly admired, but like any popular destination in the world there are endless tours, trips and attractions that you simply cannot miss.
 So what are the main things you should be doing during your trip to the UAE?

-This building is the tallest artificial structure in the world, standing at a whopping 829.8 metres tall.
+This building is the tallest artificial structure in the world, standing at 829.8 metres tall.
 Situated smack in the middle of the city beside Dubai Mall, this building can be viewed from just about anywhere in Dubai.
 Not only is this stunning to look at from the outside with its mirrored, glass finish, but inside is even more amazing.
 You can buy tickets for either the At The Top or the At The Top Sky experiences which is worth every penny.
 At The Top Sky allows you to stand on the world’s highest observation deck with an outdoor terrace sitting on level 148 of the sky scraper, with the At The Top experience giving you the opportunity to observe 360 degrees of sweeping city views from level of 124 – also featuring an outdoor terrace.
 Sunset is meant to be an incredible time of day to visit, but either during daylight or nighttime is just as fantastic.

 The Dubai Desert is everything you could hope for, and then some.
 With deep red sands and dunes taller than buildings, the idyllic landscape that lies around you will take your breath away.
 I strongly recommend booking a tour via a company such as Desert Safari Dubai, as they will without a doubt leave you with unforgettable memories.
 From a high-speed dune drive in a jeep, to spectacular photography opportunities, to a delicious Arabic meal paired with entertainment and camel rides, among more, your day will be jam-packed with every desert activity possible.